-You should project enthusiasm and genuine interest in the position.
-Few things will turn an interviewer off more than a feeling that you are not at all interested in this job and that you are wasting his or her time.
+Project enthusiasm and genuine interest in the position.
+Few things will turn interviewers off more than a feeling that you are not at all interested in this job and that you are wasting their time.
 Employers want to hire people who want the job.
 Never go into an interview confident that you already have the job; that attitude almost always results in a non-offer.

 Speak Positively about Your Experiences and Don’t Disparage Former Employers:

 It doesn’t matter how bad they were to you, do not, under any circumstances, speak ill of former employers or managers in an interview.
 It will make you, not them, look bad.

 Don’t Avoid the Subject of Money, But Don’t Dwell on it Either: